Klaudia-Czerska/calculator/README.md

 I am thinking of redoing the whole app at this point with Bootstrap.

-TO ADD:
+TO DO:
+1. FIX BUGS ;)
-1. Memory
+2. Memory
-2. Dark mode
+3. Dark mode
-3. Menu
+4. Menu
-4. Scientific version
+5. Scientific version
-5. Graphic version
+6. Graphic version
-6. Programmers version
+7. Programmers version
-7. Date calculator
+8. Date calculator
-8. Converters
+9. Converters

 CREDTIS:
 1. Windows calculator ;)